bogomirov/keyboard-shortcuts/README.md

 5) Optionally, save the desktop theme under a new name.

 From now on, you can switch desktop backgrounds with respect to the application you use.
-On Windows&reg; 7, right-click on an empty area on your desktop and choose `Next desktop background`.
+Right-click on an empty area on your desktop and choose `Next desktop background`.

-If you are satisfied with what you get and never plan to make any modifications to the design and content of the background images, you can conserve some disk space by removing the templates.
+If you are satisfied with the background images as they are provided by this project and never plan to make any modifications, you can conserve some disk space by removing the templates.
 Execute in Command Prompt:

 1) Switch to the location of the keyboard shortcuts repo:

 ```
-  cd %USERPROFILE%\AppData\Local\keyboard-shortcuts
+  cd %USERPROFILE%\keyboard-shortcuts
 ```

 2) Remove the templates from your working tree and index: